W-Tran/W-Tran.github.io/index.md

 ### Customer Segmentation - [link](https://github.com/W-Tran/online-Retail)

 An analysis of two [E-commerce](https://archive.ics.uci.edu/ml/datasets/Online+Retail+II) [datasets](https://archive.ics.uci.edu/ml/datasets/online+retail) which consists of 2 year customer transaction histories for a Uk-based non-store online retail.
-I compared the performance of clustering customers based on their 1st year transaction histories using RFM features compared to clustering on simple monetary aggregation features by evaluating how well they segment 2nd year high value customers.
+I compared the performance of clustering customers based on their 1st year transaction histories using RFM features to clustering on simple monetary aggregation features by evaluating how well they segment 2nd year customers into value groups.

 ### Predicting next purchase month - [link](https://github.com/W-Tran/predicting-next-purchase)
 Using the same online retail data set, I produced a classification model to predict whether a customer will purchase within the next month.
 The model is trained using the previous L (lag) month's transactions as labels whilst RFM, temporal, and monetary aggregation features are used to train the model in order to predict whether a customer will purchase within the next month.